Link: Apply now for the Marriott Bonvoy Business® American Express® Card

 Marriott Bonvoy Personal Vs. Business Card

-All else equal, if you’re trying to decide between the cards, which should you go for?
+If you’re trying to decide between the cards, which should you go for?
 There are a few primary differences in terms of the value:

 - The business card has some bonus categories that earn 4x points, while the personal card has some 3x earning potential